Lurid tale of bribery and murder looms anew for Malaysia's Najib - Journal du Cameroun

 “At that time, the judiciary was compromised,” Anwar, 70, said in an interview.

-“I don’t know to what extent Najib was involved or not, but he’s certainly implicated in some way,” he added.
+“I don’t know to what extent Najib was involved or not, but he’s certainly implicated in some way.”

-He noted that all traces of Altantuya entering Malaysia before her murder were eliminated, saying that “had to be a higher-up decision”.

 Also looming is a slow-moving effort in French courts that could reveal more.